Home/Poland/Warsaw

 Is the air quality in Warsaw safe right now?

-Warsaw currently has an AQI of 55, classified as Moderate.
-Air quality is moderate - acceptable for most, sensitive groups should monitor.
+Warsaw currently has an AQI of 26, classified as Good.
+Air quality is good - safe for everyone.

 What is the PM2.5 level in Warsaw?